opnfv/releng-xci/docs/xci-user-guide.rst

 The specs for VMs are configurable and the more vCPU/RAM the better.

-Estimated times listed above are provided as guidance and they might vary depending on
+Estimated times listed above are provided as a guidance and they might vary depending on

 * the physical (or virtual) host where the sandbox is run